 Now an astronomer at the Institute of Astronomy, Cambridge, Dr Catchpole has held posts at various observatories around the world including Senior Astronomer at the Royal Observatory Greenwich.

 He has authored and co-authored over 120 research papers and articles and used a number of telescopes including the Hubble Space Telescope.
 Research interests include the composition of stars, exploding stars, the structure of our Galaxy and galaxies with black holes at their centres.
 His current research interest is in the structure of the Bulge of our Milky Way Galaxy.

-Cork Astronomy Club looks forward to welcoming Cork-based electronics engineer Cillian O’Driscoll who will draw on his work with ESA on the Galileo project, Europe’s own global navigation satellite system, to review how satellites have changed the way we navigate the globe.
-This will be our October monthly public lecture, all welcome.
+Cork Astronomy Club welcomed Cork-based electronics engineer Cillian O’Driscoll who drew on his work with ESA on the Galileo project, Europe’s own global navigation satellite system, to review how satellites have changed the way we navigate the globe.
+The lecture was held via Zoom.